Apply for Funding

 Update on Request for Proposals Process

-Important note to scientists: The COVID-19 crisis has not only impacted our ability to get research teams to the field, it is limiting our capacity to review pre-proposals for projects that would begin in 2023.
-We have therefore made the difficult decision to suspend our Request for Proposals announcement and process this year (for 2023 projects) to enable our staff to prioritize managing existing projects through this unprecedented period.
-We fully intend to announce our RFPs next year (2022) for new projects to begin in 2024.
-If you would like to notified when we are able to receive pre-proposals, please send an email noting that to email@example.com, and you will be added to the distribution list for the RFPs.
+Important note to scientists: The ongoing COVID-19 pandemic continues to impact our ability to get research teams to the field, as well as limit our capacity to review new research proposals for projects that would now begin in 2024.
+We have therefore extended the suspension of our Request for Proposals process again this year (2022), for projects that would launch in 2024, to enable our staff to prioritize managing existing projects through this unprecedented period.
+We fully intend to announce our RFPs next year (Spring 2023) for new projects to begin in 2025.
+If you would like to be notified when we are able to receive pre-proposals, please send an email noting that to firstname.lastname@example.org, and you will be added to the distribution list for the RFPs.
 Thank you for your patience and understanding.

 To fit our citizen-science model, unless otherwise stated in the request for proposals, all proposed projects must: